 Video SIP Phones

-Some SIP endpoints support video calling, usually through dedicated devices with built-in cameras and video codecs (such as H.264).
-These are often used in executive offices, telemedicine, and high-touch customer interactions where face-to-face communication matters.
+Some hard SIP phone systems support video calling.
+These devices include integrated cameras and video codecs (e.g., H.264) and are typically used in executive offices, telemedicine, or high-touch customer interactions.

 Wireless SIP Phones